-A similar daily planner breaks my workday into 30 minute chunks.
-I have found that this has helped me tremendously, even down into 15-minute increments.
+A similar daily planner breaks my workday into 30-minute chunks.
+I have found that this has helped me tremendously, even down to 15-minute increments.
 If I know I need to spend an hour on a project, I block it off.
 Shut the email and focus, crossing off as I go.
 It has served me much better than a giant to-do list for the day.
 (I also use OneNote and Outlook Tasks for work.)

 A spiral decomposition notebook holds more long-form writing.
 Essays?
 I have prompts from various sources and try to write in this notebook once per week.
 There is a huge distinction between writing by hand and typing, as writing by hand is slowed by the physical limitations of my fingers.
 I am forced to slow down.
 Think more.